 1121 - 1970

-The church building has existed for nearly 900 years, having started as a chapel at the gates of Reading Abbey in 1121.
-Due to its position next to Reading Abbey, trade in the area was stimulated, and a large market sprung up around the church.
-One road leading to the church became known as Market Place, and Market Place Square now stands directly next to the church.
+The church building has been around for nearly 900 years.
+First it was a chapel at the gates of Reading Abbey in 1121.
+Due to its position by the Abbey, trade in the area was stimulated.
+A large market sprung up around the church.
+One road leading to St Laurence’s became known as ‘Market Place’, so Market Place Square is now directly next to us.

 1970 - 2001

-During the 1970s, the congregation of St. Laurence saw a serious decline, causing the parish to be merged with that of Saint Mary's (Reading Minster).
-As numbers continued to fall, the Diocese gave St. Laurence a new role.
+In the 1970s, the numbers of the St Laurence congregation declined.
+As a result, the parish was merged with that of Saint Mary's (Reading Minster).
+When numbers continued to fall, the Diocese decided that St. Laurence would have a new role.

-2001 - 2017
+2001 - 2015 (ISH)

-One key element of creating space for our mission was the reordering of the building’s interior.
-During the reordering, we met at All Saints Parish Hall and St Mary’s (Reading Minster).
-The reordering was completed in November 2004 and the church reopened for use.
+One key element of creating space for this mission was the reordering of the building’s interior.
+During the reordering, we met at All Saints Parish Hall (off the Bath Road) and St Mary’s (Reading Minster).
+The reordering was finally completed in November 2004 and the church reopened for use!

 We initially had a small staff structure (a youth work director, a PA to the vicar who also held the internal office management, and part time youth workers).
 But our engagement with young people has been the shared mission for the whole church to muck in with.
 It's always humbling and moving, to see how people are so willing to give of themselves.

 We also have some small groups meeting in homes across Reading (of course - we are a church after all).
 We have social get togethers when we're in the mood for a jolly, as well as seasonal services (Holy Week and Christmas) and so much more.
 We also gather annually as a church family for a weekend, which is old skool fun times.